Thanigahai/100DaysofML/README.md

 # 100DaysofML

-##Day 1:- revised the coursera machine learning course that i had enrolled before.
-I had completed 1 week's lecture before .
-Revised till what i've completed
+##Day 1:- Revised the coursera machine learning course.

 ##Day 2:- Learned about Gradient descent for linear regression and Feature scaling

+##Day 3:- Learned about Implementation of Normal equation and it non invertibility cases